History & Mission

 Founder Albert Appel

-Appel Farm was founded as a private summer arts camp for children in 1960 by Albert and Clare Appel, who were professional musicians and arts educators.
-Believing that the arts play a crucial role in developing a child's learning skills, encourage personal growth, and instill a sense of community and responsibility, they converted their 176-acre farm in rural Salem County, New Jersey, into a unique community of students, artists and art educators.
-Appel Farm Arts and Music Center was incorporated in 1978 as a 501(c)(3) nonprofit organization with a professional staff and a volunteer Board of Trustees.
+Appel Farm Arts & Music Center was founded as a private summer arts camp for children in 1960 by Albert and Clare Appel, who were musicians and professional arts educators.
+Believing that art transforms people’s lives and plays a crucial role in developing a child's learning skills, personal growth, and sense of community and responsibility, the Appels converted their 176-acre farm in rural Salem County, New Jersey, into a unique community of students, artists and art educators.
+Appel Farm was incorporated in 1978 as a 501(c)(3) nonprofit organization with a professional staff and a volunteer Board of Trustees.

 Since its founding, Appel Farm has evolved into a major regional arts center with diverse facilities.
-It provides opportunities for arts education, arts appreciation and creative expression to audiences, artists and students through local, regional, national and international programs that build on the Appels' founding principles.
+It provides opportunities for arts education, arts appreciation and creative expression to artists, students and the public through local, regional, national and international programs that build on the Appels' founding principles.